Coleman Legal LLP Logo

 Rhinoplasty surgical error – what can go wrong?

-Rhinoplasty is a complicated and delicate nasal surgery with both aesthetic and functional aspects that take years of surgical experience to master.
+Rhinoplasty is a complicated and delicate nasal surgery with aesthetic and functional aspects that take years of surgical experience to master.
 Some of the most common problems that arise after rhinoplasty are:

 1. Polly Beak Deformity: Cartilaginous or Soft Tissue